Neuroscience Faculty

 acantrell@uthsc.edu

-Departments of Ophthalmology, Pediatrics, and Anatomy and Neurobiology
+Assistant Professor, Department of Anatomy and Neurobiology

 echaum@uthsc.edu

-Alessandra d'Azzo, Ph.D.
+Alessandra d'Azzo, PhD

-Department of Genetics/Tumor Cell Biology, St. Jude Children's Research Hospital
+Member, Department of Genetics/Tumor Cell Biology, St. Jude Children's Research Hospital

 alessandra.dazzo@stjude.org